Help is on the way!

 Pay attention to how your parent communicates during conversations.
 If they frequently struggle to find the right word, can’t seem to follow the thread of a discussion, or have difficulty organizing their thoughts, it could be a sign of cognitive change.
 This goes beyond the occasional “tip-of-the-tongue” moment we all experience.
 This struggle can be incredibly frustrating for them and may cause them to withdraw from social situations to avoid embarrassment.
 Over time, this can lead to senior isolation and deep loneliness, which has its own profound effects on mental and physical health.

-Getting Lost in Familiar Places
+Are They Getting Lost in Familiar Places?

 One of the most concerning signs is when a parent gets lost or disoriented in a place they know well, like their own neighborhood or a familiar grocery store.
 They might also show confusion about the time of day or the current date, asking the same questions repeatedly.
 This indicates a significant level of memory loss or cognitive difficulty that puts their safety at immediate risk.
 It’s a clear signal that they may no longer be safe on their own, especially when driving or walking.
 This isn’t just about inconvenience; it’s about a fundamental breakdown in their ability to orient themselves in the world.